Plainfield (CDP), New Hampshire

 Plainfield is a census-designated place (CDP) and the namesake village in the town of Plainfield, Sullivan County, New Hampshire, United States.
 The population of the CDP was 178 at the 2020 census, out of 2,459 in the entire town.

 Geography

 The CDP is in the western part of the town of Plainfield, along New Hampshire Route 12A, which leads north 7 mi to Interstate 89 in West Lebanon and south 5 mi to the Cornish–Windsor Covered Bridge over the Connecticut River.
-The Plainfield CDP is bordered to the west by Clay Brook and to the east by Blow-me-down Brook, a southwest-flowing tributary of the Connecticut.
+The Plainfield CDP is bordered to the west by Clay Brook and to the east by Blow-me-down Brook, a southwestward-flowing tributary of the Connecticut.
 The southern end of the CDP is at the confluence of the two brooks, and the northern end is at Stage Road and NH 12A.